 More than 600,000 acres of canyons, washes, ridges and peaks await the adventurous visitor to Anza-Borrego Desert State Park!
 Before setting out on your own, make sure you are prepared for rough, unforgiving country, and don't forget to let someone back home know where you are going and when you plan to return.
-There are plenty of books and maps at the Visitor Center to help you plan your hike.
+There are plenty of books and maps at the State Park Store (587 Palm Canyon Drive, Suite 110) in Borrego Springs to help you plan your hike.

 CACTUS LOOP NATURE TRAIL Start your walk across the street and to the east of the Tamarisk Grove entrance.
 This one-mile loop has a short but strenuous climb and an uneven surface.
 Great views and a variety of cactus species await you.

 'EHMUU-MORTEROS TRAIL This easy half-mile walk takes you back in time through a seasonal Kumeyaay village site.
 Access via the Blair Valley dirt road.

 ELEPHANT TREE NATURE TRAIL This level loop trail is approximately one mile long, and highlights many of the adaptations that help desert plants survive.
 Accessible by high clearance, four-wheel-drive vehicles from Split Mountain Road, south of Ocotillo Wells.